Learn more about the Chairholders who are funded by this and other NSERC Chairholder grants by visiting the NSERC Chairholders Database.

 The application will be strengthened if details are provided about the types of in-kind contributions anticipated and the company(s) offering them.

 In this section the proposed Chairholder(s) should include a CV that clearly demonstrates the candidate’s contributions to design engineering, design engineering training and design-oriented research.
-It is not necessary to use the standard NSERC Form 100 to present the candidate’s CV.
-Applicants are encouraged to consult NSERC when preparing the preliminary application.
-Note that clear, well-planned contributions to design training are very important to a successful proposal.
+It is not necessary to use the standard NSERC Form 100 to present the candidate’s CV; however, the following sections should be highlighted:

 Applicants must be invited to submit a full application.